Including the vacuum energy in stellarator coil design: Results

-As one of the concerns for large scale machines is the forces that the coils would have to withstand during operation, it is of crucial importance to reduce the inter-coil forces as much as possible.
-The fact that the energy shape gradient is the Lorentz force acting on the coils leads us to think that penalizing the energy is related to the forces acting on the structure.
+As one of the concerns for large-scale machines is the forces that the coils would have to withstand during operation, it is of crucial importance to reduce the inter-coil forces as much as possible.
+The fact that the energy shape gradient is the Lorentz force exerted on the coils leads us to think that penalizing the energy is related to the forces acting on the structure.
 To assess to what extent optimizing a set of coils for the Lorentz force is related to optimizing it for the energy, two target functionals are defined.
-Again, we take the minimal \beq \cF= \Phi_2 + \omega_E \cF_E + \omega_{\ell} \cF_{\ell}, \eeq and on the other hand, we build a functional that comprises a penalty on the $\bj\times \bB$ force as done in \cite{Hurwitz_SPECtacular}: \beq

-\eeq where the two terms on the second line penalize the coil-coil distance and the coil-surface distance, with $d_\textrm{cc,0}$ a minimal threshold above which the final $d_{cc}$ is expected and similarly for the coil-surface distance threshold $d_\textrm{cs,0}$.
+Again, we take the minimal \beq \cF_E= \Phi_2 + \omega_E f_E + \omega_{\ell} f_{\ell}, \eeq and on the other hand, we build a functional that comprises a penalty on the $\bj\times \bB$ force as done by Hurwitz \textit{et al.} \cite{hurwitz2024electromagneticcoiloptimizationreduced} \beq \eeq where the two terms on the second line penalize the coil-coil distance and the coil-surface distance, with $d_\textrm{cc,0}$ a minimal threshold above which the final $d_{cc}$ is expected and similarly for the coil-surface distance threshold $d_\textrm{cs,0}$.
 The last two terms penalize the maximum curvature and the mean squared curvature so that the coils are smooth enough.
-Note that no penalty on the energy is present in $\cF_F$.\\
+Note that no penalty on the energy is present in $\cF_F$.

+All these terms are included because of their relevance to stellarator coil design; however, with more targets, the optimization of multi-objective functionals becomes more complicated.
+Hurwitz et al.\cite{hurwitz2024electromagneticcoiloptimizationreduced} describe the construction of the Pareto front that helps understanding the trade-offs in force optimization, and identifying the relative importance of each weight.
+The goal of this paper is not to conduct an exhaustive study of the force optimization, and we have not investigated the behavior of the coils under a wide range of weights for the terms in Eq.(\ref{eq:Hurwitz_force_opt_F}).